 Since the end of the Pinochet dictatorship, the Catholic Church has distanced itself from politics.
-Further, society has continued to experience both secularization and an increase in Protestant membership, with the proportion of Chileans claiming a Catholic identity decreasing from 80% in 1987 to 42% today.
+Further, society has continued to experience both secularization and an increase in Protestant membership, with the proportion of Chileans claiming a Catholic identity decreasing from 80% in 1987 to 56% today.
 Even among some Chileans who claim a Catholic identity. many perceive the faith as simply a part of their cultural heritage having no regular role in their personal and professional lives.
 Protestants are more likely to attend weekly religious services than Catholics.

 Damage to religious buildings has been a part of wider societal unrest for several years.
-Pope Francis' 2018 visit to Chile was marked by a wave of arson attacks against Catholic and Protestant churches, likely in support of ongoing Mapuche protests (see p.
-13 of Political and Social Relations).
-Since unrest flared again in late 2019 (see p.
-10 of Political and Social Relations), churches and synagogues have again been the targets of vandalism, looting, and arson.
+Pope Francis' 2018 visit to Chile was marked by a wave of arson attacks against Catholic and Protestant churches, likely in support of ongoing Mapuche protests (see Political and Social Relations).
+Since unrest flared again in late 2019 (see Political and Social Relations), churches and synagogues have again been the targets of vandalism, looting, and arson.

 The Catholic Church Today: Despite declining support, the Catholic Church remains influential.
-Chile became one of the last countries in the world to legalize divorce in 2004, and abortion remains illegal in most circumstances (see p.
-3 of Sex and Gender).
-Further, Catholicism continues to play a large role in celebrations, holidays (see p.
-2-3 of Aesthetics and Recreation), and rites-of-passage (see p.
-3 of Family and Kinship), and it is the focus of most mandatory public-school religious education (see p.
-4-5 of Learning and Knowledge.)
+Chile became one of the last countries in the world to legalize divorce in 2004, and abortion remains illegal in most circumstances (see Sex and Gender).
+Further, Catholicism continues to play a large role in celebrations, holidays (see Aesthetics and Recreation), and rites-of-passage (see Family and Kinship), and it is the focus of most mandatory public-school religious education (see Learning and Knowledge.)
 Recently, the Chilean Catholic Church has been rocked by sexual and child abuse allegations against clergy, prompting the Pope to accept the resignations of 8 of 34 Chilean bishops in 2019.